JujuAdams/Bento/latest/layout-functions.md

 |----|--------|-------|
 |None|        |       |

 Forces children to start their layout on the next line.
-Whether this is a row or column is determined by the flow direction for the layout.
+Whether this is a row or column is determined by the `rowMajor` argument for `BentoLayoutGrid()`.